 2. Eat more foods naturally low in FODMAPs - you can stress less about stacking when eating foods that are naturally low in FODMAPs.
 There are a LARGE NUMBER of foods included in the Monash App that contain little or no FODMAPs, even when consumed in large quantities.
 Examples of naturally low FODMAP foods include rice, carrots and meat/fish/eggs.
 These can be identified by scrolling through the food guide and looking for foods with only a green traffic light serving listed (see example below).
 (Note: some foods with only one green light will have an upper limit but they are usually very very large and this quantity is unlikely to be eaten e.g. Kohlrabi is 600g!).

 3. Avoid having too much fruit, especially in the same meal - This is because many fruits contain multiple different types of FODMAPs, so stacking is more likely.
 Try to stick to 1 green serve of fruit per sitting and limit your overall fruit intake to 2 serves per day (as per healthy eating guidelines).
-If you want to include more than 2 serves of fruit in your diet, consider having FODMAP free fruits like strawberries, mandarins, oranges, grapes or paw paw.

 5. Don’t panic - Don’t worry if you eat a larger amount than the green serve listed accidentally, it won’t undo all your good work.
 If you do experience symptoms – look after yourself, implement some self care activities and start afresh tomorrow.
 Check out these blogs for ideas: Alleviate bloating OR Alleviate Constipation